Renal Artery Stenosis

 Caring for yourself when you have renal artery stenosis means doing things that will help slow or prevent it from getting worse.

-Taking medicines and having a heart-healthy lifestyle can help keep your arteries healthy and help lower your risk of heart attack and stroke.
+Taking medicines and having a heart-healthy lifestyle can also help lower your risk of heart attack and stroke.

 - Eat heart-healthy foods.
 These foods include vegetables, fruits, lean meat, fish, and whole grains.
-You limit foods that aren't so good for your heart, like sodium (salt), alcohol, and sugar.
+Limit alcohol, sodium, and sugar.

 - Be active.
 Work with your doctor to design an exercise program that's right for you.